-The assessed value of Napa County vineyards in tax year 2016 to 2017 accounted for approximately $2 billion dollars of the total assessment roll of approximately $32.7 billion.
-Like all other real property, vineyards are subject to Proposition 13, have base year values and are reappraised on changes of ownership and new construction (new vines or replanting).
+The assessed value of Napa County vineyards in tax year 2018-2019 accounted for approximately $2.5 billion of the total assessment roll of approximately $39.3 billion.
+Like all other real property, vineyards are subject to Proposition 13, have base year values and are reassessed on changes of ownership and new construction (new vines or replanting).
 There are three main components of vineyards that contribute to the total value: the land, the non-living improvements (NLI) including stakes, trellises, irrigation and frost protection and the vines themselves.

 On change of ownership of a parcel that either is already planted to vines or is capable of being planted, the land value is usually derived from comparing sales of lands either already in vineyard or to be planted to vineyard.
 The appraiser must make adjustments for location, size and special characteristics such as proximity to a stream or river, slope, soil, etc. If the property is already a producing vineyard and there is adequate information about production, expenses and prices received for the grapes, the appraiser can use an income approach to arrive at a value that then must be allocated to the three components.
 Where an income approach does not apply, the appraiser will allocate a portion of the purchase price to the vines unless the vineyard is very old or diseased.
 Sales of planted versus non-planted acreage give an indication of the contribution that the vines make to the sales price.